virgil-savu/nanodegree-project-3/README.md

 FROGGER ARCADE GAME CLONE

-Summary: Game is a variation of the classic Frogger arcade game.
+Summary: This game is a clone of the classic Frogger arcade game.

 Winning: To win you have to get the hero character to move across the  bricks towards the water without getting hit by the bugs.

-Movement and Controls: Users move the player character by using up/right/left/down arrow keys on their keyboard.
+Controls: Users move the player character by using up/right/left/down arrow keys on the keyboard.

 List of resources: